Dental Terms

 Prosthesis

-Prosthesis Guelph
+Prosthesis Edmonton

 Prosthetics, derived from the Ancient Greek word "prosthesis," meaning "addition, application, attachment," are artificial devices designed to replace missing body parts.
 These replacements are crucial for individuals who have lost limbs due to trauma, disease, or congenital conditions.
 The primary objective of prosthetics is to restore the normal functions of the missing body part, enabling individuals to regain their mobility and quality of life.